Tony Bruno: Return to Philadelphia

 On January 18, 2010, Bruno, paired with Harry Mayes, and returned to a daily show from noon to 2 PM on ESPN until June 26, 2014.

 On October 13, 2014, Bruno debuted the Tony Bruno Show podcast.

 On January 30, 2015, he announced his return to WIP in Philadelphia.

 Bruno retired from radio in July 2015 but still continues his live podcast every Wednesday night.

 Sirius XM and SportsMap

-The Tony Bruno Show with Harry Mayes returned to Sirius XM on April 6, 2020, and aired every weekday from 3pm to 6pm EST, on the Dan Patrick Radio channel 211, alongside co-host Harry Mayes.
+The Tony Bruno Show with Harry Mayes returned to SiriusXM on April 6, 2020, and aired every weekday from 3pm to 6pm EST, on the Dan Patrick Radio channel 211, alongside co-host Harry Mayes.
 Bruno's program was also among the offerings of the SportsMap Radio Network (the former Sporting News Radio, Yahoo!
 Sports Radio and SB Nation Radio), after it ended its cross-branding agreements and brought all programming back in-house in July 2020.
 The show was cancelled by both Sirius XM and SportsMap in late-August 2020 after Bruno made fun of LeBron reading only the 1st page of any book he was pictured with on air & a journalist at Deadspin wrote an article claiming that Bruno disparaged National Basketball Association (NBA) players as illiterate.